 – This can often lead to remote code execution but can also result in denial of service attacks or the bypassing of authentication methods.
 Often the goal is to run system commands.

 – Components like frameworks and libraries run with the same privileges as the application.
-If a component is vulnerable and exploited, it can cause serious data loss or a server takeover from an attacker.
+If a component is vulnerable and exploited, it can cause severe data loss or a server takeover from an attacker.
 You may not realize the components are vulnerable, but attackers will, and they will exploit it.

-– similar to network monitoring and logging, if you don’t know what’s going on in your application, you can’t shut down the nefarious actors.
+– Like network monitoring and logging, if you don’t know what’s going on in your application, you can’t shut down the nefarious actors.
 This means attackers can maintain a presence for a long time, possibly biding their time and waiting for the perfect opportunity to strike.
 OWASP® reminds that “most breach studies show time to detect a breach is over 200 days.”
 Let that statement sink in for a moment… 200 days to allow an attacker to gain insight and data on your application you thought was secure.

 Now you are aware of some of the most common vulnerabilities and exploits in applications.
 Think about the importance of checking your application.
-That might be internally with your own employees, or through a third-party such as MainNerve.
+That might be internally with your employees or through a third party such as MainNerve.
 The benefit of a third-party testing company is that their testers perform these tests daily, so they are quick, efficient, and accurate.
-Additionally, MainNerve’s testers don’t eat, live, and breathe a customer’s applications, meaning they are less likely to overlook a key vulnerability.
+Additionally, MainNerve’s testers don’t eat, live, and breathe a customer’s applications, meaning they are less likely to overlook a critical vulnerability.

-MainNerve uses the top 10 to start with.
-Our testers use their vast knowledge and experience to continue navigating other vulnerabilities that are not yet known to simple scans.
+MainNerve uses the top 10 to start.
+Our testers use their vast knowledge and experience to continue navigating other vulnerabilities that are unknown to simple scans.
 If you are thinking about a web application penetration test, give MainNerve a call.
 We’ll answer questions and provide honest guidance.
 We’re your penetration testing partner that will provide transparency in cybersecurity.